cure53/DOMPurify/README.md

 });
 ```

 Do **not** pass your own wrapping policy back to DOMPurify as its `TRUSTED_TYPES_POLICY` (for example via `DOMPurify.setConfig({ TRUSTED_TYPES_POLICY: myPolicy })`) when that policy's `createHTML` already calls `DOMPurify.sanitize`.
-That is circular by definition — sanitizing would call the policy, which sanitizes by calling DOMPurify again — and DOMPurify will throw a descriptive `TypeError` to prevent the infinite recursion.
+That is circular by definition - sanitizing would call the policy, which sanitizes by calling DOMPurify again - and DOMPurify will throw a descriptive `TypeError` to prevent the infinite recursion.
 Your own policy should call DOMPurify; DOMPurify should not be configured to call your policy.

 ## Can I configure DOMPurify?

 Yes.
 The included default configuration values are pretty good already - but you can of course override them.
 Check out the [`/demos`](https://github.com/cure53/DOMPurify/tree/main/demos) folder to see a bunch of examples on how you can [customize DOMPurify](https://github.com/cure53/DOMPurify/tree/main/demos#what-is-this).

+Before you widen the allow-list (`ADD_TAGS`, `ADD_ATTR`, `CUSTOM_ELEMENT_HANDLING`, …) or relax a default, it's worth skimming the [tags and attributes to think twice about](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model#dangerous-tags-and-attributes-think-twice-before-allow-listing) - a few are dangerous in non-obvious ways.

 ### General settings